gileck/book-reader-app/book-parser/parser-v2/steps/03-page-extraction-and-cross-page-merging/README.md

 ## Overview

 This step transforms chapter content into a page-based structure and merges sentences that are split across page boundaries.
 It creates clean page content where sentences broken by page breaks are intelligently reconstructed.
+The step handles real-world book formatting such as bullet lists near page boundaries (no cross-page list merging), image-only pages, numeric citations, and trailing quotes/attributions.

 ## Requirements